We’ve said it over and over again: your home is your biggest investment. But what if it became your biggest liability?

 Even if you are planning to stay in your home, you will probably start to experience an increase in the cost of living there.

 As the foundation begins to crack and sag more, larger gaps will open up between the door jambs and window frames.
-This will allow more air to enter and escape your home – and every budget-conscious homeowner knows that properly sealed doors and windows are crucial to an efficient home.
-While you can attempt to make some minor repairs, such as weather stripping, caulking and applying plastic to the windows, these are temporary fixes.
-As the foundation problems continue to worsen, you will find that your repairs do not keep the hot or cold air from entering your home and will need to adjust your thermostat to accommodate this additional exposure.
+This will allow more air to enter and escape your home.
+Every budget-conscious homeowner knows properly sealed doors + windows are crucial to home efficiency.
+You can attempt to make some minor repairs, such as weather stripping, caulking and applying plastic to the windows.
+But these are temporary fixes.
+As the foundation problems continue to worsen, you will find that your repairs do not keep the hot or cold air from entering your home.
+You will need to adjust your thermostat to accommodate this additional exposure.

-If you suspect that your home has foundation issues, your best bet is to call an expert for a foundation inspection.
+If you suspect that your home has foundation issues, your best bet is to call an expert.
+A foundation inspection can even save you money.
 In many cases, the repairs you’ll need to make will be less extensive for problems addressed early on.
 Protect your investment for the long haul by keeping your foundation in good condition.